Terasology-Archived/Pathfinding/README.markdown

 Play a specific animation.
 Notice, if `loop` is false, this node will return `RUNNING` forever.

 `SUCCESS`: when the animation ended (only if `loop`==false)

-## `MinionPathSystem`

-The path system helps finding paths and keep track of their current state.

-This system listens for `OnPathReady` events and assign `PATH_RECEIVED` state to the minion that requested the path.
-To store this state a `MinionPathComponent` is used.

 # Terasology Pathfinding module